 - Use a fork to mix well.
 (Mixing the oils with baking soda ahead of time will help them incorporate with the water better.)

 - Add the mixture to the spray bottle and top off with water.

 - Shake well before use.

-5 drops peppermint
+- 5 drops of peppermint

-5 drops wild Orange
+- 5 drops of wild orange

-This blend is one of my favorites and you will find these two paired in my diffuser often.
 Peppermint and wild orange are great for promoting energy, aiding memory, and helping with concentration.